tommekevda/radarr-sonarr-jellyfin-notifier/README.md

-# Radarr Jellyfin Notifier
+# Radarr/Sonarr Jellyfin Notifier

-This is a simple Flask application that listens for webhook events from Radarr and triggers a library refresh on Jellyfin.
+This is a simple Flask application that listens for webhook events from Radarr or Sonarr and triggers a library refresh on Jellyfin.

 ## How it works

-- The app exposes an endpoint `/radarr-webhook` to receive POST requests from Radarr.
+- The app exposes two endpoints: `/radarr-webhook` for Radarr and `/sonarr-webhook` for Sonarr.
-- Radarr should send custom headers: `X-Jellyfin-Url` (your Jellyfin server URL) and `X-Jellyfin-Api-Key` (your Jellyfin API key).
+- Radarr/Sonarr should send custom headers: `X-Jellyfin-Url` (your Jellyfin server URL) and `X-Jellyfin-Api-Key` (your Jellyfin API key).
-- Upon receiving a Radarr event, the app triggers a refresh on the Jellyfin library by calling the Jellyfin API.
+- Upon receiving a Radarr or Sonarr event, the app triggers a refresh on the Jellyfin library by calling the Jellyfin API.

 ## Flask Application

-The app runs a Flask server on port `5001` and listens for Radarr webhook events.
+The app runs a Flask server on port `5001` and listens for Radarr and Sonarr webhook events.

 ## Running with Docker